starius/chantools/doc/chantools_rescueclosed.md

       --lnd_log string            the lnd log file to read to get the commit_point values when rescuing multiple channels at the same time
       --num_keys uint32           the number of keys to derive for the brute force attack (default 5000) --pendingchannels string    channel input is in the format of lncli's pendingchannels format; specify '-' to read from stdin
-      --rootkey string            BIP32 HD root key of the wallet to use for decrypting the backup; leave empty to prompt for lnd 24 word aezeed
+      --rescue                    fall back to raw channel.db rescue if the DB cannot be opened normally --rootkey string            BIP32 HD root key of the wallet to use for decrypting the backup; leave empty to prompt for lnd 24 word aezeed
       --walletdb string           read the seed/master root key to use for decrypting the backup from an lnd wallet.db file instead of asking for a seed or providing the --rootkey flag
 ```